Gail Mabo, Tom Calma, Leah Armstrong, Rod Little, Agnes Shea, Jenny Macklin and Samantha Faulkner, 30 May 2012

 Tonight we are honoured to hear from Gail Mabo, who will share her personal story about her father and his significance to his family.
 We are also very lucky to have our three Indigenous leaders tonight who will join us in a short panel discussion, reflecting on the last 20 years and also thinking ahead and sharing what their future wishes are as well.
 After that I would like to ask you to join us for refreshments and to have a chat with the panel.

-Firstly, I would like to welcome Auntie Agnes to the stage to give her welcome to country.
+Firstly, I would like to welcome Aunty Agnes to the stage to give her Welcome to Country.
+[Aunty Agnes Shea has been identified with the permission of her family.]

 AGNES SHEA: Good evening everyone.
 It is nice to see you all on one of Canberra’s fresh evenings.
 I am very proud and honoured to be here this evening to welcome you to the land of our country of the Ngunnawal people.